mazerab/reality-capture-backend-app/README.md

 #### Redis Cloud

+Redis Cloud is used here to store session data.
+AWS Lambda functions are stateless, hence the need to store session information and persist it elsewhere.

 1. Sign-up for a free Redis Cloud account [here](https://app.redislabs.com/#/sign-up/cloud)
 1. Setup a new subscription, database and connect by following the [quick setup guide](https://redislabs.com/redis-cloud-documentation/quick-setup-redis-cloud/)